HwwwwwwwH/MiniCPM-V-2/README.md

 ---

 ## MiniCPM-V 2.0
-**MiniCPM-V 2.8B** is an efficient version with promising performance for deployment.
+**MiniCPM-V 2.8B** is a strong multimodal large language model for efficient end-side deployment.
 The model is built based on SigLip-400M and [MiniCPM-2.4B](https://github.com/OpenBMB/MiniCPM/), connected by a perceiver resampler.
 Our latest version, **MiniCPM-V 2.0** has several notable features.

 - 🔥 **State-of-the-art Performance.**